zarecor60/nixpkgs/doc/languages-frameworks/haskell.section.md

 <!-- TODO link specifying deps section here -->

 `withHoogle`
-: If this is true, a `hoogle` instance will be built and added to `nativeBuildInputs`.
-Additionally, its database will be populated with the included dependencies, so you'll be able search through the documentation of your dependencies.
+: If this is true, `hoogle` will be added to `nativeBuildInputs`.
+Additionally, its database will be populated with all included dependencies, so you'll be able search through the documentation of your dependencies.
 Defaults to `false`.

 `genericBuilderArgsModifier`
 : This argument accepts a function allowing you to modify the arguments passed